Dealing With Shame When It Affects Your Relationship

 Those who feel shame often seek solace in drugs, alcohol, food, sex, or other addictive things.
 Substances and distractions are then used to numb painful emotions, creating a dangerous snowball effect that may cause even bigger problems over time.

-Look for these signs to = stay vigilant about your mental health.
-To heal from shame, begin your negative emotions and self-critical thought with a counselor or talk to someone you trust.
+Look for these signs and stay vigilant about your mental health.
+To heal from shame, it can be important to talk about your negative emotions and self-critical thoughts with a counselor or someone else that you trust.

 How do you deal with a hurt husband?

-Dealing with a hurt spouse can be tough because the emotions are raw, and there’s a lot at stake.
-However, it’s worth working toward to happy solution if you want to save your marriage.
-So, if your significant other is upset about something, here’s what you should do:
+Dealing with a hurt spouse can be tough when the emotions are raw.
+However, it’s often worth working toward a happy solution if you want to save your marriage.
+If your significant other is upset about something, try the following:

 - Find out what caused the hurt.
-This requires lots of active listening and an open heart that doesn’t judge.
+This can require lots of active listening and an open heart that doesn’t judge.
 So, be kind and try to hear what your spouse is saying.

-- Ask if there’s something you could do or change.
-As long as it’s not a drastic shift in your fundamental personality, it’s fair to adjust for the sake of your relationship.
+- Ask if there’s something you could do to help or change.
+As long as it’s not a drastic shift in your fundamental personality or values, it can be fair to adjust yourself for the sake of your relationship.

-- Be forgiving and empathetic.
-Remember, there’s not much to learn from resentment and little to gain from coldness.
-So, be honest but allow your spouse to have their feelings naturally.
+- Practice forgiveness and empathy.
+Remember, there may not be much to learn from resentment and little to gain from coldness.
+So, be honest, but allow your spouse to express their feelings naturally and try to comfort them.

 - Offer something in return.
-Give your spouse a meaningful gift to say sorry or make a conscientious change to prevent the hurt from happening again.
+Apologize if you’ve hurt your spouse.
+Give them a meaningful gift to say sorry or make a conscientious change to prevent the hurt from happening again.

 - Seek professional help if you need it.
 Don’t be afraid to reach out for expert marriage advice, especially if the hurt is too deep or the healing process is too slow.